Oracle Cloud Infrastructure Compute1.0.1Minimum Jenkins requirement: 1.648ID: oracle-cloud-infrastructure-compute

-- Click "Add a new cloud" and select "Oracle Cloud Infrastructure Compute"
+- In Cloud section, click Add a new cloud and select Oracle Cloud Infrastructure Compute

-- Click "Test Connection" to verify that Jenkins can successfully talk to Oracle Cloud Infrastructure Service with the account/credential you entered
+- Click Test Connection to verify that Jenkins can successfully connect to the Oracle Cloud Infrastructure Service.

-- Click "Advanced" and fill the number in "Instance Cap" field to limit the maximum number of compute instances that are allowed to be created using above account
+- Click Advanced and if required, enter a number in the Instance Cap field to limit the maximum number of instances that can be created for this Cloud configuration.